ZxjSamantha/Weekly_Report/0512_Data_Description_BCICIV_2a.md

 ---

-A continuous classification output for each sample in the form of class labels (1, 2, 3, 4), including trials and trials marked as artifact.
+**A continuous classification output** for each sample in the form of class labels (1, 2, 3, 4), including trials and trials marked as artifact.

 **A confusion matrix** will be built from all artifact-free trials for **each time point**.

+predict?

+From these confusion matrices, the time course of the accuracy as well as the kappa coefficient will be obtained.

 Input: EEG data